quicwg/base-drafts/draft-ietf-quic-http.md

 `content-length` field.
 A request or response is also malformed if the value of a content-length field does not equal the sum of the DATA frame payload lengths that form the body.
-A response that is defined to have no payload, as described in Section 6.3.3 of {{!Semantics}} can have a non-zero content-length field, even though no content is included in DATA frames.
+A response that is defined to have no payload, as described in Section 6.3.3 of {{!SEMANTICS}} can have a non-zero content-length field, even though no content is included in DATA frames.

 Intermediaries that process HTTP requests or responses (i.e., any intermediary